AdobeDocs/workfront.es-ES/help/quicksilver/planning/records/create-records.md

 >
 >If you don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information on how a Workfront administrator can change your access level, see [Create or modify custom access levels](/help/quicksilver/planning/administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md). -->

-## Cree registros agregándolos manualmente a un tipo de registro <!--in a record type table (I don't think you can create them elsewhere right now)-->
+## Crear registros agregándolos a un tipo de registro <!--in a record type table (I don't think you can create them elsewhere right now)-->

 Puede crear registros en la vista de tabla de una página de tipo de registro.